 Since this was a good-sized leg of lamb, and there are only 2 of us in the house, we have quite a bit of lamb leftover.
 I divided the leftovers into 2 packages and vacuum sealed them.
 They’re sitting in the freezer waiting for me to create something new with the leftovers.
 And I can’t wait to make something with these delicious rosemary garlic roasted leg of lamb leftovers.

 There are many recipes on the Superior Farms website.
 I highly recommend you go through and see what flavors they’ve put together with their lamb.
 You can also find out more about their brands.
-And while you’re there you should follow them on Facebook, Instagram, Twitter, and Pinterest.
-That way you’ll never miss a new recipe or ideas on ways to serve lamb.

 So, for those of you who are on the fence about making lamb I hope I have shown you that lamb is delicious.
 Lamb is easy to prepare at home.
 If this picky eater can cook and enjoy lamb, then you can, too.
-And this is a perfect recipe to serve your family for Easter this year.
+And this is a perfect recipe to serve your family for the holidays this year.

 Just a little bit of food history.

-One tradition of having lamb for Easter goes all the way back to the Jews and Passover.
+The tradition of having lamb for Easter goes all the way back to the Jews and Passover.
 Jewish families would sacrifice a lamb and paint the door posts with the lamb’s blood.
 This would cause God to pass over their house thus saving their first-born son.
-This one theory about how lamb became the traditional meal to serve at Easter.
+This is one theory about how lamb became the traditional meal to serve at Easter.

 Those who follow the Christian faith refer to Jesus as the Lamb of God.
 I guess it’s a bit of a stretch but having lamb at Easter is their way of celebrating their faith.
 But that’s another theory about lamb at Easter.

 I personally think that the tradition started because lamb was typically the first fresh meat after winter.
 I’m always interested in how farming and harvests affect religious traditions.
 Either way, Easter is known for delicious lamb.
-And my garlic roasted leg of lamb is a new tradition your family will love this Easter.
+And my garlic roasted leg of lamb is a new tradition your family will love this holiday season.
 And you’ll love how easy it is to cook!

 - 5 to 6 pound boneless leg of lamb